hundredrabbits/thebook/north_pacific_logbook.md

 Then, the world became clear again, Pino righted itself, as sailboats tend to do.
 I rose with it, clinging onto the lower lifelines, hanging outside of the boat.
 I was tethered to Pino—thank goodness.
 My life jacket had popped open, encircling my head like a lion's mane.
 I was dragging halfway into the water, coughing up salt water, confused.
 The water was warm, thankfully, we were still in the Kuroshio.
 I realized what had just happened then, and screamed for Devine for help.
 This was bad, very bad.
 I saw him work his way out of the cabin, shook up.
 Our dodger was ripped from the deck, in shreds, and the flexi-panel on it was broken in half.
 The propane bin that was attached to the stern rail was laying on its side, its bindings had snapped off—glad it stayed aboard.

 Devine ran to me, and tried to lift me up but couldn't.
 "Is something dragging you under?"
 He yelled, panicked.
 "NO!"
 I replied, "it's the weight of the water in my clothes!
 My boots are full of water!
 Winch me up!"
 I was wearing tall rubber boots when it happened, they do a good job of keeping water out when sailing, but in this particular instance, their impermeability was problematic.
 When people fall overboard, a common tactic is to tie a halyard to a point on their life jacket, and to winch them out.
 Our halyard winches and lines were covered in broken dodger pieces, it was hard to reach them.
 I had an idea then.
 "TAKE MY LEG!"
-I yelled, as I managed to lift my right leg up so he could help me get it above the lower life line.
+I yelled.
+I managed to lift my right leg up so he could help me get it above the lower life line.
 It worked.
 Once that leg was up, it gave me enough lift so he could grab my other leg, and then it was easy to climb to safety.
 I imagined then how difficult it would have been to get me out of the water, had my tether been longer.
 At that moment, I wished for an even shorter tether.
 The boat had rounded 180 degrees.
 Devine secured Pino into a heave-to, lashing the tiller so we could relax, and assess the damage.

 We left the outside as it was, and went inside.
 I was eager to get somewhere safe.
 I was glad that we kept the companionway door shut, as the wave filling the inside of the boat would have been very bad.
 The cabin was an incredible mess, with things, not water.
 "We're dead."
 Devine said.
 In truth, we were fine, but he was shook up, and the inside of the boat looked worse than it was.
 When the wave broke at our stern,  Devine was thrown from one side of the boat to the other, the produce jumped out of the baskets, some of the floor boards were flipped over, a bottle of cooking oil leapt out of the fridge and emptied its contents over a cushion and onto the floor, a 5 L jar of umeshu (Japanese plum wine) leapt out of that same space and hit the ceiling on the opposite side, exploding onto the navigation table and instruments.
 All our charts were wet, and our passports too.
 I usually stash them in dry bags, but I didn't do it this time and I'm not sure why I didn't?
 There was umeshu EVERYWHERE.
 The stink of it covered everything.